rdelpoux/ESP32Robot/README.md

 ### Getting Started with the ESP32 Development Board

-There’s an add-on for the Arduino IDE allows you to program the ESP32 using the Arduino IDE and its programming language : [Getting Started](GettingStarted.md)
+There’s an add-on for the Arduino IDE allows you to program the ESP32 using the Arduino IDE and its programming language: [Getting Started](GettingStarted.md)

+### Arduino Tutorial

+A tutorial for basic arduino instructions can be found here: [Getting started with arduino](TutoArduino/GettingStartedWithArduino.md)

 ### DC motor with encoder

-The tutorial to drive the DC motor can be found here : [DC Motor with encoder](Motorwithencoder.md)
+The tutorial to drive the DC motor can be found here: [DC Motor with encoder](Motorwithencoder.md)

 ### Motor control over Wi-fi

 To drive the system over Wi-Fi : [download the code](Programmes/RobotoverWIFI.zip).

 The code is based on [ESP32 Access Point (AP) for Web Server tutorial](https://randomnerdtutorials.com/esp32-access-point-ap-web-server/).
-To use this code :
+To use this code:

 - Make sure that you have change the **ssid** in the code